Phuwin Tangsakyuen: 2022–2025: Breakthrough with Never Let Me Go, We Are, and Overwatch 2

 In April 2023, Phuwin was announced as the voice actor of a new hero in the first-person shooter game, Overwatch 2.
 The new hero, Lifeweaver aka Niran “Bua” Pruksamanee, is claimed to be the first of Thai-origin and openly pansexual character in the gaming industry.
 Phuwin passed the blind audition in which they were looking for a native Thai who is fluent in English as there are some in-game scripts in the character’s mother tongue.
 The news of his voice acting debut in the popular game by Blizzard Entertainment made his name known in the international gaming scene.
 The new character voiced by Phuwin was launched on 12 April 2023, coinciding with Songkran.

 Another project of Phuwin was Wednesday Club (2023).
-In this series, he participated as one of the main role named Kun.
+In this series, he participated as one of the main role named Kul.
 He also played the role of Peem in We Are (2024), alongside Naravit.

 He later participated in Summer Night (2024), a non-BL series, in which he played the main role named Lune, alongside Parn Nachcha.
-Demonstrating his musical talents, Phuwin made his solo debut as a singer on 19 September 2024 with the digital single "To You" under RISER MUSIC.
+Demonstrating his musical talents, Phuwin made his solo debut as a singer on 19 September 2024 with the digital single "To You" under Riser Music.

+In the same year, Phuwin became affiliated with American fashion brand Tommy Hilfiger as brand ambassador and with Spanish luxury fashion brand Loewe as friend of house.